-- Vaginal bleeding that can be either heavy, light, constant or irregular bleeding.
+- Vaginal bleeding that can be either heavy, light, constant, or irregular.
 Although the bleeding is usually the first or principal sign of a miscarriage, bleeding can occur during the 1st trimester and may also occur with a completely normal pregnancy.
-However, bleeding that is accompanied by pain and discomfort is and can be a sign that miscarriage is more likely, especially after a trauma or injury.
+However, bleeding that is accompanied by pain and discomfort can be a sign that miscarriage is more likely, especially after a trauma or injury.

-- General Pain.
-Pelvic cramping, abdominal discomforts and pain, or a persistent, dull aching in your lower back.
+- General pain such as pelvic cramping, abdominal discomforts and pain, or a persistent, dull aching in your lower back.
 It’s very important to note that pain after an auto accident may not be immediate, and may start a few hours to several days after bleeding has begun.

-- Blood clots or grayish (fetal) tissue passing from the vagina are an additional sign of miscarriage.
+- Blood clots or grayish (fetal) tissue passing from the vagina is an additional sign of miscarriage.

 It is not always easy to tell whether a miscarriage is taking place.
 Seeking professional medical treatment after the car accident is always the best course of action.

-A normal pregnancy lasts approximately 9 months, or 40 weeks.
+A normal pregnancy lasts approximately nine months, or 40 weeks.
 A baby born prior to week 37 is premature.
-Many premature babies--those born closer to the 37 weeks date--do not have problems.
+Many premature babies—those born closer to 37 weeks—do not have problems.

-Babies that are born prior to completing growth inside the womb simply need more time to fully develop and finish their growing, than a baby that goes full-term.
-It is only after the premature baby (preemie) outgrows his or her problems and complications caused by an early birth that they are sent home.
+Babies who are born prior to completing growth inside the womb simply need more time to fully develop and finish their growing than a baby who goes full-term.
+It is only after the premature baby (preemie) outgrows his or her problems and complications caused by an early birth that he or she is sent home.

-Another issue that can arise when a baby is born premature or early, is that their major organs have not finished completely growing.
+Another issue that can arise when a baby is born prematurely is that their major organs have not finished completely growing.
 This complication can also cause serious health problems.
 Any premature baby can have medical problems, but babies born before 32 weeks are even more susceptible to have more serious, costly medical problems.
-This furthers the notion that auto accidents can cause a stressful, daunting, frightening and expensive pregnancy.
+This furthers the notion that auto accidents can cause a stressful, daunting, frightening, and expensive pregnancy.

 Sick and very premature infants need special treatment as mentioned previously, and depending on what medical problems they have, those who need help breathing would need to be aided by an oxygen tube or a machine, called a ventilator, which helps to simulate the normal breathing functions and moves air in and out.

-It is not easy to predict how healthy a premature baby will be prior to the baby being born, especially if the premature birth is a result of trauma induced or accident related and comes incredibly sudden, but no matter the situation, a medical professional is the best resource to help prepare you for whatever condition may arise.
+It is not easy to predict how healthy a premature baby will be prior to the baby being born, especially if the premature birth is a result of trauma or an accident and comes suddenly.
+No matter what the situation is, a medical professional is the best resource to help prepare you for whatever condition may arise.
 Your doctor will devise a plan of action regarding treatment based on your individual condition and how many weeks pregnant you will be when you are likely to give birth.

-During a normal pregnancy for the expectant mother, the placenta will be attached firmly to the inner walls of the uterus until the baby is ready to be born.
-Placenta abruption is the premature separation or abruption of the placenta before the expected or desired time frame for the birth.
+During a normal pregnancy, the placenta will be attached firmly to the inner walls of the uterus until the baby is ready to be born.
+Placental abruption is the premature separation or abruption of the placenta before the expected or desired time frame for the birth.
 This can occur from any number of things, such as trauma from an auto accident.

-Since the round, flat placenta is considered the lifeline that supplies everything that the fetus needs from the expectant mother; an abruption can be incredibly dangerous, and even life-threatening for the fetus, and sometimes for the mother, depending on the extent of the injuries.
+Since the round, flat placenta is considered the lifeline that supplies everything the fetus needs from his mother, an abruption can be incredibly dangerous and even life-threatening for the fetus, and sometimes for the mother, depending on the extent of the injuries.

-Placenta abruption can lead to several problems that have already been discussed such as: pre-term birth, low birth weight and large blood loss for the expectant mother.
-Reports even indicate that in some infrequent situations, the placenta abruption can lead to the fetus dying.
+Placental abruption can lead to several problems that have already been discussed such as: pre-term birth, low birth weight, and large blood loss for the expectant mother.
+Reports even indicate that in some infrequent situations, placental abruption can lead to the fetus dying.

-The causes of placenta abruption are not well understood, and some women develop it without any identifiable cause.
-But you can reduce your risk by treating or avoiding some of the known risk factors that have been linked to placenta abruption.
+The causes of placental abruption are not well understood, and some women develop it without any identifiable cause.
+But you can reduce your risk by treating or avoiding some of the known risk factors that have been linked to placental abruption.

-One of the common risk factors that can cause an expectant mother to have a placenta abruption include having undergone physical injury or trauma to the uterus.
+One of the common risk factors that can cause an expectant mother to have a placental abruption is a physical injury or trauma to the uterus.
 Having been in a car crash, minor or large, is a highly probable source for this type of injury.

 The amount of vaginal bleeding is not necessarily a good measure of how severe an abruption is.
 Heavy bleeding can even sometimes be the least apparent, as a large amount of blood can stay trapped between the uterine wall and placenta.
 Heavy blood loss can cause multiple symptoms that include: shock, dizziness, faintness, weakness, disorientation, restlessness, and shallow, quick breathing.